Go Nepal, Kathmandu Nepal

-A trip to the beautiful and ecstatic Tsum Valley hike, which stands out among the most impressive hikes of the Himalayas.
-Located in the Manaslu region, very close to the border with Tibet, the entire region has a well-defined Tibetan Buddhism and is distinct from the surrounding countryside.
-Restricted area until 2008, the Tsum Valley is relatively little frequented by hikers, but the starting point is only a 7-8 hour drive from Kathmandu.
-Located in the majestic setting of the Ganesh Himal, the Shringi Himal and Boudha Himal, the Tsum Valley, is considered exceptionally as a blessed journey of the Himalayas to a natural and culturally fascinating valley offering art, culture and primitive religion.
-Diversified Tsum comes from the Tibetan word 'Tsombo', which means lively.
-The exuberant and wild landscape of the Tsum Valley flows through beautiful deep gorges, villages, gompas, chortens and the glittering snow at the top of the mountain.
-Relatively few hikers make this walk, so modernization and marketing have not affected the purity of the environment.
-A large part of the trek is walking on mountain trails and within the reach of people in good physical condition.
+A trip to the beautiful and exhilarating Tsum Valley hike, which is one of the Himalayas' most impressive hikes.
+Located in the Manaslu region, very close to the Tibetan border, the entire region has a distinct Tibetan Buddhism that distinguishes it from the surrounding countryside.
+The Tsum Valley, a restricted area until 2008, is relatively little visited by hikers, but the starting point is only a 7-8 hour drive from Kathmandu.
+The Tsum Valley, located in the majestic setting of the Ganesh Himal, the Shringi Himal, and the Boudha Himal, is regarded as a blessed journey of the Himalayas to a natural and culturally fascinating valley offering art, culture, and primitive religion.
+Diversified Tsum is derived from the Tibetan word 'Tsombo,' which means vivacious.
+The Tsum Valley's exuberant and wild landscape flows through beautiful deep gorges, villages, gompas, chortens, and the glittering snow at the mountain's summit.
+Because this walk is taken by a small number of hikers, modernization and marketing have had little impact on the environment's purity.
+A large portion of the trek is spent walking on mountain trails, which are accessible to people in good physical condition.
 After a few weeks in a different homestay or tea house along the way, you will begin to see your own life in a new light.

-Tsum Valley Trek is a recently opened trail, compared to other popular areas; this region is relatively pristine with less battered roads.
-Although the region presents difficult terrain, steep slopes and a very simple trip.
-Since the last couple of years, this trek is gaining much popularity and offers the best trekking experience in the Nepalese Himalayas.
-During our journey, everything we find on our way gives an image of Tibetan Buddhist culture.
-The coincidence of your visit with the local festivals of Dhacyhang, Lhosar and Sawa Dawa will be the perfect time to observe the unique local culture and traditions.
-This enchanting journey will take you to the majestic surroundings of Kang Guru, Cheo Himal, Ganesh Himal, Boudha Himal, Sringi Himal and Hiunchuli.
-In any case, when visiting this Tsum Valley, we can have a wonderful view of the Mountains, the hill and an incredible forest.
-We will be welcomed in a traditional way, where we will have the opportunity to have a local meal.
-In general, we will be puzzled by an old culture.
+Tsum Valley Trek is a relatively new trail in comparison to other popular areas; this area is relatively pristine, with less battered roads.
+Despite the fact that the region has difficult terrain, steep slopes, and a very simple trip.
+This trek has grown in popularity in recent years and provides the best trekking experience in the Nepalese Himalayas.
+Everything we come across on our journey reflects Tibetan Buddhist culture.
+Your visit will coincide with the local festivals of Dhacyhang, Lhosar, and Sawa Dawa, making it the ideal time to observe the unique local culture and traditions.
+This enchanting journey will take you to Kang Guru, Cheo Himal, Ganesh Himal, Boudha Himal, Sringi Himal, and Hiunchuli's majestic surroundings.
+In any case, when we visit this Tsum Valley, we can enjoy a breathtaking view of the mountains, a hill, and a lush forest.
+We will be greeted in a traditional manner and will be able to enjoy a traditional meal.
+In general, we will be perplexed by an ancient culture.

 Highlights of the tour: